 - 1. An updated version of the policy with the amendment/modification date included in the reference portion of the policy; - 2.
-If no revisions are deemed necessary, a copy of board minutes indicating that the policy was re-evaluated and no changes were deemed to be necessary, or a signed statement from the board; or - 3.
-A signed statement from the Board President indicating that the Board reevaluated the policy and no changes to it were necessary.
+If no revisions are deemed necessary, a copy of board minutes indicating that the policy was re-evaluated and no changes were deemed to be necessary; or - 3.
+A signed statement from the Board President indicating that the Board re-evaluated the policy and no changes to it were necessary.